padillla/padillla.github.io/about/index.md

 Among many things I love doing, [I try to bike at least 100km every week](https://www.strava.com/athletes/11810919), and plan to improve as long as time allows it.
 Follow me on strava.
 Its very rewarding.
 I also do some 3d printing and robotics.
 If ever try doing some sort of art or music again, I might post it.
 Be afraid.
-But also be aware that I procrastinate.
-This site holds me accountable.
+I procrastinate.
+This site holds me accountable in a way.
-I am also a licensed electrician in Costa Rica, a computer builder, destroyer and repairer, I studied industrial automation control systems, I like to program robots and I'm very efficient at changing lightbulbs.
+I am a licensed electrician in Costa Rica, a computer builder, destroyer and repairer, I studied industrial automation control systems, I like to program robots and I'm very efficient at changing lightbulbs.

 ### Some online presence